 I highly recommend rinsing the cannellini, garbanzo, and kidney beans.
 The reason being that they’re canned in a mixture of water and salt which, over time, causes the beans to release starches creating a thick, cloudy, and unappealing liquid.

 Although it is completely edible, it is also very salty and will alter the overall taste (and look) of the final dish.

-Simply drain the beans in a fine mesh strainer and rinse with cool water before adding to the mixing bowl.
+Simply drain the beans using a fine-mesh strainer and rinse with cool water before adding to your mixing bowl.

 Are Bean Salads Healthy?